Can I Get Insurance for Someone Who Borrows My Car

 Well, the rule of thumb is that “insurance typically follows the vehicle, not the driver.”
 So even in this case, if an uninsured driver borrows your car and gets into an accident, your insurance policy will generally be the primary coverage used.
 This means your liability, collision, or comprehensive coverage may handle damages and injuries.
 However, if your coverage limits are exceeded, you could be personally responsible for any remaining costs, which can be financially devastating.
 In case the driver is particularly excluded from your policy or took the car without your consent, your insurance might not cover the accident.
 So, you need to understand these details before letting someone borrow your vehicle.

 When you allow someone else to drive your car and they get into an accident, several factors determine who pays for the damages.
 Generally, your car insurance kicks in as long as you give the driver permission to use your vehicle.
-This includes liability coverage for damages they cost to others and collision coverage for your vehicle’s damages.
+This includes liability coverage for damage they cause to others and collision coverage for damage to your own vehicle.

-It's also important to understand certain situations that could void your coverage.
-For instance, if you negligently entrusted your vehicle to someone who is unfit to drive – like an intoxicated person (e.g., drunk) – your insurance might not cover the accident.
-In this case, the other driver’s auto insurance might come into effect and pay for the damages.
+It's also important to understand certain situations that could void or limit your coverage.
+For instance, if you negligently entrust your vehicle to someone you know is unfit to drive, such as an intoxicated or unlicensed driver, your insurance company may deny the claim.
+In that case, the other driver’s own auto insurance, if available, may be the only coverage that applies.

 What If My Family Member or a Friend Borrow My Car and Crashes It?